Zom-B

 Zom-B (alternatively known as the Zom-B Chronicles) is a young adult zombie apocalyptic-thriller novel series by written by Irish author Darren O'Shaughnessy under the pen name Darren Shan.
 The series is told by first-person perspective of B Smith, a teenager turned into a zombie.
 Like Shan's previous series, Zom-B is notable for exploring themes of racism, xenophobia, and the sociological concept of "us and them".

-In December 2022, O'Shaughnessy announced a foreign language live-action television adaptation of the series to be in active development.
+The series has received a universally positive critical reception.